Top Security QuickFails: #6 The password choice: Much discussion, little implementation

 An attacker can potentially make infinite login attempts on the accounts.
 This could be abused on public services such as an OWA or M365, but much more serious would be if an attacker can try passwords on the internal network.

-Due to a lack of awareness, tools and corporate guidelines, Nina Nixmerker had the same password for all her accounts.
+Due to a lack of awareness, tools, and corporate guidelines, Nina Nixmerker had the same password for all of her accounts.
 The password Nina.N1! you used on social media like Twitter, Instagram and Facebook, as well as for your Windows and VPN account.